 The Ueda Sōko Tradition of chanoyu, or tea ceremony, is a cultural aesthetic practice that originated within the samurai nobility of feudal Japan.
 The Tradition is commonly called the Ueda Sōko Ryū or Ueda Ryū (Ryū meaning "Tradition" or "School").
 The founder from whom the Tradition takes its name was Warring States period warlord Ueda Sōko.
 The customs, etiquette and values of the samurai are woven throughout all aspects of the tradition's practice of chanoyu, a practice that has continued unbroken for over 400 years.

-Adamu Shachū is revolutionary within the Ueda Sōko School in the sense it is the first troupe to open to a global practice, online.
-Adam's students are located in countries such as Australia, France, Germany, Czech Republic, Norway, England and the U.S.A..
+Sōmu Shachū is revolutionary within the Ueda Sōko School in the sense it is the first troupe to open to a global practice, online.
+Adam's students are located in countries such as Australia, France, Germany, Czech Republic, England, Japan, the U.S.A., Brazil and Argentina.
 All students share in a dynamic community of tea practitioners across the world.

 Adam teaches both online and conducts periods of intensive training in person in Europe, Australia and Japan.